Written byAmanda Wong

 Boot Mac in recovery mode

-Sometimes, a stuck macOS update might mess up your current operating system and leave you an unbootable Mac.
+Sometimes, a stuck macOS update might mess up your current operating system and leave you with an unbootable Mac.
 In this case, you will need to run iBoysoft Mac data recovery software in macOS Recovery to restore your Mac files.
-Besides, it is also recommended that you do a Time Machine backup before you upgrade to macOS Monterey.
+Besides, it is also recommended that you do a Time Machine backup before you upgrade to macOS Ventura.

 If this post helps you out of trouble, share it with more people!